shpml/fundamentals/05_chapter/02_lesson.md

 ```
 ## Other Ways to Define Your Functions

 Function expressions is only one way to define a function in JavaScript.
 Functions can actually be defined in several ways.
-Another common method is **function declarations.
-You may run into a **function declarations**, which is a function that you can call later in your code.
+Another common method is **function declarations**, which is a function that you can call later in your code.
 It typically looks like this:

 ```javascript
 function nameOfMyFunction (x) {